InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

-It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributors time.
+It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributor's time.
 This falls squarely into the responsibilities of TCs.
 There are a number of things TCs can do in this department.

 - Have a good readme.md in each code repository.
 A good readme.md explains what's in the repository and what it can be used for.
-In addition, it should provide detailed instructions on how to get, build, test and use the SW in the repository, including information about the license.
+In addition, it should provide detailed instructions on how to get, build, test and use the software in the repository, including information about the license.
 - Have a good contributing.md which outlines what is expected of the contributor with respect to making a contribution.
 It should answer common